 The premise is simple: I wanted to post filtered photos from my iPhone 5 but without worrying about any privacy or licensing issues (and we’re not interested in asking you to upload photo IDs).
-In other words, I wanted complete and total creative control of my images and content (as well as the pageviews).John Saddington
+In other words, I wanted complete and total creative control of my images and content (as well as the page views).John Saddington

 I know this thinking resonated with me.
-I was one of the many people who was upset ( no … PISSED OFF ) when Instagram changed it’s terms of service (TOS) soon after being acquired by Facebook.
+I was one of the many people who were upset ( no … PISSED OFF ) when Instagram changed its terms of service (TOS) soon after being acquired by Facebook.
 I didn’t feel ok with seeing my child’s picture on a billboard advertisement for Facebook?
 What about my wife’s photo next to an ad for vaginal herpes medication?
 I was so pissed off I said goodbye to all my followers, downloaded my images and deleted my Instagram account1.

 The Instagram API limits exports to 612 pixels.
 So my downloaded images were the tiny, grainy images that look so great on a small iPhone screen but look like garbage on a large computer display.